cyberarm/attiny_light_controller/README.md

 ### Blue Only
 Non-animated, only has blue LED on.
 ### Morse Code
 Flash morse code.
-Non-blocking :happy:
+Non-blocking :smile:

 Message can be set in `morse_code.ino` in `morseCodeString[]` variable